 I began my thought experiments on nature in January 2018.
 The genesis of my ideas was skepticism about the theory of black holes.
 Following one thread after another, often in a highly non-linear fashion, I scoured the landscapes of physics, cosmology, and astronomy and found these fields to be in deep crisis and confusion with paradoxes and major open unsolved problems galore.

-Eventually I realized that false priors of narrative had resulted in the field of physics setting aside the search for the base truth of nature and instead turning to “effective theories” that led to technological progress but didn’t resolve the conundrums.
+Eventually I realized that technical and narrative false priors had resulted in the field of physics setting aside the search for the base truth of nature and instead turning to “effective theories” that led to technological progress but didn’t resolve the conundrums.
 The original false prior seed in classical physics grew into an enormous tree of false prior narrative that cast shade on the entire fields of physics, cosmology, and astronomy.

 Througout my explorations, I had the strong intuition that two immutable charged particle types were the solution.
 Immutability is a very powerful concept that immediately solves problems such as singularities in black holes, resolving my original skepticism.
 As I continued my journey, I relentlessly sought to define my charged particles and map them to the existing science.